-This course is designed to introduce the modern day reader to the wide range of women Bible characters of long ago.
-The Bible is filled with strong women whose lives and voices have much in common with modern day women.
-Surprisingly, the gamut of the biblical record runs from the revered Virgin Mary to the beguiled Jezebel.
-Even though some of the women noted remain unnamed, their lives can still be examined in the context of their exploits, accomplishments, and commitments.
+This course is designed to introduce the modern-day reader to the women Bible characters.
+The Bible is literally filled with strong women whose lives and voices have much in common with modern day woman.
+The gamut of the Biblical record runs from the revered Virgin Mary to the beguiled Jezebel.
+Even though some of the women noted in the Bible remain unnamed, their lives can still be examined in the context of their exploits, accomplishments and commitments.
+These women have complex and multifaceted personalities and, in that light, their message is relevant to all generations.
+These women struggled with real problems and obstacles.
+Surprisingly, these issues are in essence the same struggles that women face today.
+Many chose poorly and their lives reflected that but others made good choices and as a result, their lives are viewed through those lines.
+But whether these women made poor choices or good choices, the study of these women's lives in Biblical times are relevant for today.
+So, in this course, we will examine those women who might be ancient in history, but relevant to our study today.